qlik-oss/sense-installer/docs/command_reference.md

 ## qliksense apply

-`qliksense apply` command takes input a cr file or input from pipe
+`qliksense apply` command takes input a cr file

 - `qliksense apply -f cr-file.yaml`
-- `cat cr-file.yaml | qliksense apply -f -`

 the content of `cr-file.yaml` should be something similar